emacsway/emacsway.github.io/_sources/en/javascript-and-repository-pattern.txt

 When you add, change, delete an object in the Repository, the changes automatically propagate to the structures of the corresponding aggregates.
 The library implements this behavior as in the paradigm of reactive programming, as well as in the paradigm of event-driven programming (optional).

-There is also the ability to create bidirectional relations.
+There is also the ability to create bidirectional relationships.
 But, despite the fact that modern interpreters able to easily collect garbage with reference cycles, it's better when child objects are not aware of their parents from a conceptual point of view, if you don't have a strong reason for that.

 Thus, the implementation of communications does not require any service data access logic for the object, that provides zero `Coupling`_ and absolutly clear domain models.
 This means that domain model can be instance of the "class" Object.

-I also took into account the point of view that the domain model should not be responsible for the relations.
+I also took into account the point of view that the domain model should not be responsible for the relationships.
 Therefore, there is the possibility of easy access to any object through its Repository.